 Over the next few months you will see lots of these little squares called QR Codes appearing around our sites, on or next to museum objects.
 Scan one with your mobile device and you will be transported (in a manner of speaking) to the record for that object on this site.
 That way you will have the best of both worlds: the real object in front of you and the digital magic at your fingertips!

-Have a look round and let us know what you think.
+Have a look around and let us know what you think.

 About the Authors